 Rainwater fittings

 Repair category 1

+Notes There is some corrosion to the system.

-Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
-The gutters are poorly aligned at the front.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.